 Sustainability efforts continue to rise for all industries across the market.
 Businesses worldwide endeavor to make a concerted effort to meet sustainable consumer demands while maintaining high-quality product packaging.

 The restaurant industry, in particular, has seen an enormous influx of sustainable packaging options.
 From biodegradable to recyclable packaging, the restaurant industry is taking significant steps toward eco-friendly solutions.

-If you haven’t already made the switch, here we lay out everything you need to know to take the leap toward more sustainable efforts!
+In this article, we’ll dive deeper into the most popular biodegradable packaging option, cornstarch packaging.
+If you haven’t already made the switch, we’ll lay out everything you need to know to take the leap toward more sustainable efforts in your packaging!

 What is Cornstarch Packaging?

 Cornstarch is a biodegradable packaging material that can replace polystyrene (Styrofoam) and plastic.
 Available in transparent and opaque materials, cornstarch can be used in various ways, but the most popular way to utilize cornstarch packaging is for takeaway food.